Easthop History, Family Crest & Coats of Arms

 Easthop Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Easthop are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Easthop include: Easthop, Esthop, Estep, Estop, Estap, Estope, Esthope and many more.

 Early Notables of the Easthop family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Easthop Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Easthop Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Easthop or a variant listed above: